-Within five (5) calendar days of receiving a written complaint, the Director of Corporate Compliance will attempt to contact the employee who filed the complaint to confirm that a complaint has been received.
-If an employee does not receive such confirmation within five (5) days of filing their complaint they are encouraged to contact the Director of Corporate Compliance and Quality Assurance for confirmation.
+Within five (5) calendar days of receiving a written complaint, the Regulatory Compliance Director will attempt to contact the employee who filed the complaint to confirm that a complaint has been received.
+If an employee does not receive such confirmation within five (5) days of filing their complaint, they are encouraged to contact the Regulatory Compliance Director for confirmation.